 Google also said that self-referencing canonical tags make clear that the URL is the original source of the content, this makes clear that the Search Engine can count on that web page more.
 A quote about self-referencing canonical tags from John Mueller is below.

 I recommend [using a] self-referential canonical because it really makes it clear to us which page you want to have indexed, or what the URL should be when it is indexed.
 Even if you have one page, sometimes there are different variations of the URL that can pull that page up.
-For example, with parameters in the end, perhaps with upper lower case or www and non-www.
-All of these things can be kind of cleaned up with a rel canonical tag.John Mueller, Google Webmaster Trend Analyst
+For example, with parameters in the end with upper lower case or www and non-www.
+All of these things can be cleaned up with a rel canonical tag.John Mueller, Google Webmaster Trend Analyst

 2. Proactively canonize your homepage